 Claudia Toma, Université libre de Bruxelles

-Henk Aarts, David M. Amodio, Emily Balcetis, Mahzarin R. Banaji, Yoav Bar-Anan, Denise R. Beike, Michael J. Bernstein, Vanessa Bohns, Charles F. Bond, Jr., Jimmy Calanchini, Donal E. Carlston, Tanya L. Chartrand, Jacqueline M. Chen, Serena Chen, Heather Claypool, Katja Corcoran, William A. Cunningham, Ruud Custers, Nilanjana Dasgupta, Roland Deutsch, Cheryl L. Dickter, Ap Dijksterhuis, John A. Edwards, Joyce Ehrlinger, Melissa J. Ferguson, Ayelet Fishbach, Gráinne Fitzsimons, Jon Freeman, Ronald S. Friedman, Lowell Gaertner, Teresa Garcia-Marques, Bertram Gawronski, Andreas Glöckner, Karen Gonsalkorale, Ernestine Gordijn, Elizabeth Haines, David L. Hamilton, William von Hippel, Sarah D. Hodges, Rob W. Holland, Kurt Hugenberg, Camille Johnson, Christoph Klauer, Anne Krendl, Alison Ledgerwood, Nira Liberman, Patricia W. Linville, Penelope Lockwood, Charles G. Lord, Anne Maass, C. Neil Macrae, Keith D. Markman, Daniel C. Molden, Benoît Monin, Leonard S. Newman, Kristina Olson, Esther Papies, Bernadette Park, Kristin Pauker, Keith Payne, Jesse Preston, Kate Ratliff, Glenn D. Reeder, Kimberly Rios, Neal J. Roese, Nicholas Rule, Janet B. Ruscher, Robert J. Rydell, Abigail Scholer, Norbert Schwarz, Beate Seibt, Steven J. Sherman, John J. Skowronski, Rachel Smallman, Colin Smith, Charles Stangor, Steven J. Stroessner, Amy Summerville, Stephanie Tobin, Andrew R. Todd, Alexander Todorov, David Trafimow, James S. Uleman, Rick B. van Baaren, Harm Veling, Roos Vonk, Dirk Wentura, Oscar Ybarra, Steven Young, Vivian Zayas
+Henk Aarts, David M. Amodio, Emily Balcetis, Mahzarin R. Banaji, Yoav Bar-Anan, Denise R. Beike, Michael J. Bernstein, Vanessa Bohns, Charles F. Bond, Jr., Jimmy Calanchini, Donal E. Carlston, Tanya L. Chartrand, Jacqueline M. Chen, Serena Chen, Heather Claypool, Katja Corcoran, William A. Cunningham, Ruud Custers, Nilanjana Dasgupta, Roland Deutsch, Cheryl L. Dickter, Ap Dijksterhuis, John A. Edwards, Joyce Ehrlinger, Melissa J. Ferguson, Ayelet Fishbach, Gráinne Fitzsimons, Jon Freeman, Ronald S. Friedman, Lowell Gaertner, Teresa Garcia-Marques, Bertram Gawronski, Andreas Glöckner, Karen Gonsalkorale, Ernestine Gordijn, Elizabeth Haines, David L. Hamilton, William von Hippel, Sarah D. Hodges, Rob W. Holland, Kurt Hugenberg, Camille Johnson, Christoph Klauer, Anne Krendl, Alison Ledgerwood, Nira Liberman, Patricia W. Linville, Penelope Lockwood, Charles G. Lord, Debbie S. Ma, Anne Maass, C. Neil Macrae, Keith D. Markman, Daniel C. Molden, Benoît Monin, Leonard S. Newman, Kristina Olson, Esther Papies, Bernadette Park, Kristin Pauker, Keith Payne, Jesse Preston, Kate Ratliff, Glenn D. Reeder, Kimberly Rios, Neal J. Roese, Nicholas Rule, Janet B. Ruscher, Robert J. Rydell, Abigail Scholer, Norbert Schwarz, Beate Seibt, Steven J. Sherman, John J. Skowronski, Rachel Smallman, Colin Smith, Charles Stangor, Steven J. Stroessner, Amy Summerville, Stephanie Tobin, Andrew R. Todd, Alexander Todorov, David Trafimow, James S. Uleman, Rick B. van Baaren, Harm Veling, Roos Vonk, Dirk Wentura, Oscar Ybarra, Steven Young, Vivian Zayas

 Bell & Howell Information and Learning, Biological Abstracts, Current Contents/Social and Behavioral Sciences, Educational Research Abstracts Online, EMcare, Family Resources Database, International Bibliography of Book Reviews, International Bibliography of Periodic Literature, PsycINFO, Research Alert, SCOPUS, Social Sciences Citation Index, Social SciSearch, Sociological Abstracts.